jonifreeman/sqltyped/README.md

            (joe,IBM,2004-07-13 11:00:00.0,None))
 ```

 Functions are supported too.
-Note how function 'min' is polymorphic on its arguments.
+Note how function 'max' is polymorphic on its argument.
 For String
-columns it is typed as String => String etc.
+column it is typed as String => String etc.

 ```scala
     scala> val q = sql("select max(name) as name, max(age) as age from person where age > ?")